Tenchu: Fatal Shadows

-Tenchu: Fatal Shadows is an action-adventure stealth video game developed by K2 LLC and published by FromSoftware in Japan and Sega in North America and Europe for the PlayStation 2 in 2004.
+Tenchu: Fatal Shadows (published in Japan as "Tenchu Kurenai") is an action-adventure stealth video game developed by K2 and published by FromSoftware in Japan and Sega in North America and Europe for the PlayStation 2 in 2004.
 The PlayStation Portable version of the game, Tenchu Kurenai Portable, was released in Japan in 2010.

 Gameplay

-This game is much like that of Wrath of Heaven, the previous entry in the series, with the ability to drag off the victims' dead bodies after a kill making a return.
-Instead of Kanji points being increased after a stealth kill, scrolls are gathered.
-Double stealth kills are possible when two enemies are together.
-Each stealth kill has a name listed below as it's played out.
+Much like Wrath of Heaven, the previous entry in the series, Fatal Shadows uses the same engine.
+The ability to drag the victims' dead bodies after a kill returns, a mechanic only previously seen in Tenchu 2 Birth of the Stealth Assassins and Tenchu Return From Darkness, the Xbox port of Wrath of Heaven.
+Instead of increasing Kanji points after a stealth kill, scrolls are gathered, and the number of required scrolls increases as the player progresses through the story.
+Double stealth kills are possible when two enemies are together, and each stealth kill has a name listed below as the animation plays out.

 Plot

-In a time of feudal wars, Rikimaru and Ayame, two ninja of the Azuma Ninja Clan, served Lord Gohda by returning his precious daughter, Princess Kiku, from the hands of Lord Mei-Oh.
-Unfortunately, Rikimaru was caught in a disastrous rockfall during his escape, in an attempt to save Ayame and Princess Kiku, and is still missing.
-The land of Gohda remained peaceful after Lord Mei-Oh's attack, and Ayame, as an agent of Lord Gohda, continued to patrol the expansive territory.

-One day in her travels, Ayame came across a destroyed ninja village.
-She hoped to find survivors, but arrived too late.
-The ninja of Hagakure died whispering the "Kuroya" with their final breaths.
-As Ayame was about to leave, a young female ninja stood in her way.
-Her name was Rin, back from her training, and devastated to see her village in ruins.
-She sees Ayame as the only person alive, and blames her for the destroying of her village.
-Eventually, Rin sees that it was not Ayame that destroyed her village.
-The two team up to find the people responsible.
+In a time of feudal wars, Rikimaru and Ayame, two ninjas of the Azuma Ninja Clan, served Lord Gohda by returning his precious daughter, Princess Kiku, from the hands of Lord Mei-Oh.
+Unfortunately, Rikimaru was caught in a disastrous rockfall during his escape in an attempt to save Ayame and Princess Kiku and is still missing at this point in the story.
+After losing her clan member, Rikimaru, peace was maintained in Lord Gohda's lands.
+Several months after Rikimaru's disappearance, Ayame is tasked with patrolling Gohda's territory.
+One day in her travels, Ayame came across a decimated ninja village.
+She hoped to find survivors but arrived too late.
+An old shinobi she finds dies in her arms, whispering "Kuroya" with their final breaths.
+As she was about to leave, a young female ninja arrived and stood in her way.
+Her name was Rin, and she was devastated to see the village in ruins.
+Rin and Ayame briefly engage in combat, with Ayame emerging victorious.
+Ayame spares her and disappears.
+Since then, their fates become inextricably intertwined as the story progresses.

 Characters

 Rin

-Rin is a playable character and she replaces Rikimaru as a protagonist of the story.
-The last of the Hagakure, her village was burned and her family killed by the Kuroya.
-She is voiced by Satsuki Yukino and Allison Scagliotti.
+Rin is a playable character, and she replaces Rikimaru as the story's protagonist.
+The last of the Hagakure, her village was burned, and the Kuroya killed her family.

-Rin is a young girl who has trained in the arts of assassination and unarmed combat since childhood.
-She was born and raised in a small ninja village that lies on the border of "Hagakure."
-After her village was destroyed, Rin has sought to avenge the deaths of her loved ones, working as a hired assassin for “Lady Razor” Ogin.
+Rin is a young girl trained in assassination and unarmed combat since childhood.
+She was born and raised in a small ninja village on the border of "Hagakure."
+After her village was destroyed, Rin sought to avenge the deaths of her loved ones, working as a hired assassin for "Lady Razor" Ogin.
 Upon encountering Ayame, the two briefly battle, although Rin soon realizes that the other kunoichi is not responsible for the destruction of her village.
-The pair then form an alliance so that they may better achieve their personal agendas.
-Rin wields a sword called Natsume, but prefers to fight in unarmed combat, like Tesshu and Tatsumaru.
+The pair then ally so that they may better achieve their agendas.
+Rin wields a sword called Natsume but prefers to fight in unarmed combat, much like Tesshu Fujioka and Tatsumaru.
 She seeks to avenge her slain kin.